Province of Westphalia: Weimar Republic

-Normality was shortlived in the Ruhr, since the Occupation of the Ruhr by French and Belgian troops began on 11 January 1923.
+Normality was short-lived in the Ruhr, since the Occupation of the Ruhr by French and Belgian troops began on 11 January 1923.
 This led to a call for a campaign of passive resistance by the Weimar Government, but this was eventually broken.
 The costs of this were a contributing factor to the start of hyperinflation.
 During the period of hyperinflation, Westphalia printed some Notgeld ("emergency money") with portraits of Annette von Droste-Hülshoff, the Baron vom Stein, and the heraldic Saxon Steed, with face values of up to a billion marks.
 In practice, only the 1921 coins were actually used as Notgeld.
 The other issues had a "medallion character".

 After the introduction of the Rentenmark in 1923, the political and economic situation in the province stabilised for several years.
 However, in 1928, the Ruhr iron dispute and the lockout of 200,000 workers showed how fragile peace was.

 Reichsreform and district reform

-During the Weimar Republic, discussion on a national reform of the provinces (Reichsreform) placed the existence of the province in question.
+During the Weimar Republic, discussion on a national reform of the provinces (Reichsreform) placed the existence of the provinces in question.
 In response, the provincial administration attempted to use folklore and history to legitimise the idea of a historical "Westphalian region".
 This led to the publication of a work called Raums Westfalen in several volumes, starting in 1931, which dealt with the question of whether there was a "Westphalian region" in northwest Germany, which was distinct from the rest of the region.
 The conclusion was not entirely clear.
 Some people were confident that Lippe, Osnabrück, parts of Oldenburg, and other areas outside the province belonged to the historical "Westphalian region."

 During the Republic, the process of community formation and the establishment of large cities, which had begun in 1875 with Münster, continued and expanded, reaching its peak in 1929 with the Law on the communal restructuring of the Rhinish-Westphalian industrial area.
 A whole series of districts (e.g. Dortmund, Hörde, and Bochum) were abolished and their territory transferred to the neighbouring cities.
 New territorial arrangements were created for Ennepe-Ruhr-Kreis and the city of Oberhausen.
 In 1920, the Siedlungsverband Ruhrkohlenbezirk was founded as a communal organisation for all the Ruhr cities.